rottmanj/cakephp-eav_attribute/README.md

 ============

 * Top level entity model has an hasMany association to the child attribute models
+* Top level associations require an attribute in the association definition named `isEav`
 * Child attribute models have an belongsTo association to the top level entity model
 * Child attribute models have an hasOne association to the `EavAttribute` model